UrbanCro/drx-library.lua/README.md

 1. Upload `drx-library.lua` to your GitHub repository
 2. Get the raw link to the file
-3. Load it in your executor:
+3. Load it in your script:

 ```lua
 local Library = loadstring(game:HttpGet("https://raw.githubusercontent.com/YOUR_USERNAME/YOUR_REPO/main/drx-library.lua"))()